oist/optinist/docs/utils/tutorials.md

 <img width="300px" src="../_static/tutorials/fig2.2_tags.png" alt="Whole" />
 </p>

-# Making Pipelines on WORKFLOW
+# Making pipelines on WORKFLOW
 After launching, the first page you see is the workflow page.
 The workflow page is a place to define the analysis pipeline.
 You determine the data you will analyze, select the type of the algorithm or analysis method you use, and set the parameters and the order of analysis.

 ### Assigning input data path